gcho91/100daysofcode/r1-log.md

 Tried doing FCC challenges with recursion (reverse a string, factorialize) - still don't understand but I should try practicing every day.

+### R1D9
+April 17, 2018 - Tuesday

+Slow getting back on track

+Try using Pomodoro again to stay focused!

+Scheduling a bunch of interviews and phone calls.

+React course